bitwise-rude/atat5/README.md

 - Every rule in a rulebook is a method of parser class that returns stuff, or the Error

+- For stuff begining with names like Variable names, i have only implemented storage like (a = 5 or a = b)

+## MUST DO
+- i have used right curly bracket as the default parenthesis to end inside the prase function

 ## TODO
 - make error system more robust by indicating the line where error occured
 -   make thing for floats